timothymarois/template-laravel-app/README.md

 ### Utilities

-You can create global utility functions in `/utils` and they will be auto-imported into your components.
+You can create global utility functions for the client-side at `/resources/js/utils` and they will be auto-imported into your components.

 *Note: Currently, you can not use these methods in `<template>` but you can use them in your component script.
 If you really need to use a method in your template, you can add them within the `app.js` and prefix it with a `$` to keep consistent.*